 Evaluating the Impact of Financial Interventions at Martha’s Table and LIFT

 ECIN is working with Martha's Table and LIFT to evaluate and track the impact of financial interventions on the emotional stress and executive functioning of parents, with a goal of understanding how improving financial stability may directly impact family wellness.

 Development of a Mobile Application to Support and Empower Parents and Caregivers

 ECIN is creating an app for parents participating in our various pilot projects to strengthen connections between parents, grassroots leaders, and resources in their communities.

-Collaborating to Build Resilient Communities East of the River
+Collaborating to Reinforce Community Resilience East of the River

-Recently awarded a Place-Based Grant from the DC Department of Health, ECIN will work alongside the Far Southeast Family Strengthening Collaborative to facilitate social networking within four neighborhoods in Ward 8, helping families connect to resources and community providers in the social services, workforce development, and healthcare networks.
+Recently awarded a Place-Based Grant from DC Health, ECIN will work alongside the Far Southeast Family Strengthening Collaborative to facilitate social networking within four neighborhoods in Ward 8, helping families connect to resources and community providers in the social services, workforce development, and healthcare networks.